<< Previous | Story Intro | Return to Stories | Next >>

 Daniel saw the flash of pain, of desire, recognized it for what it was.
 Remembered clearly the days of loneliness that he had endured before Casey had fallen into his arms, into his life.
 He slipped his arm around the shoulders of the woman who had brought sunshine, happiness, love into his life…brought light that destroyed the darkness that had filled his heart and soul.

-Sam and Carter were dealing with the same feelings.
+Carter and Sam were dealing with the same feelings.
 Carter noticed the wedding rings on…her… finger, and the fact that the band matched…his.
 Oh, god, they had found a way to be together!
 Try as she might, she was unable to stop herself from glancing at her CO.
 Only to find him watching her.
 She felt that familiar rise of love…followed just as quickly by the realization that it could never be, and the pain of loss that followed.

 Sam noted the look that filled familiar blue eyes for just a second, a look that only those who knew her well would even see.
 She couldn't even conceive of life without Jack as her lover, her husband, the father of her children.
 Could well remember the days when it had been just that way.